Anyadan/rock-paper-scissors-raw/README.md

 # rock-paper-scissors-raw
-A simple code to depict the popular game of Rock Paper Scissors using JavaScript .
+Simple and efficient code to depict the popular game of Rock Paper Scissors using JavaScript .

 User is able to play against the computer by making a choice using simple HTML buttons.
 The results of each match as well as the score count is shown and the user can reset the scores.